endjin/Endjin.RecommendedPractices.NuGet/docs/adr/0001-practices-via-nuget.md

 - this repo, which builds the package, defines the single source, and our listing on the NuGet store provides the mechanism by which it gets distributed to projects that need it
 - by using clearly-defined extensibility points, it becomes clear what's a project-specific feature, and what's not
-- NuGet defines a mechanism for pushing out updates, and dependabot provides us with a way to discover that updates are available
+- NuGet defines a mechanism for pushing out updates
+- dependabot provides us with a way to discover that updates are available
 - it is entirely possible to build multi-target NuGet packages
 - this is an opportunity to rationalise the design